 A mutual fund is a type of financial instrument that pools money from investors to buy stocks, bonds, gold, and other assets.
-Companies that are eligible to establish mutual funds establish Asset Management Companies (AMCs) or Fund Houses, which collect investor cash, promote mutual funds, handle investments, and facilitate investor transactions.
+Companies eligible to establish mutual funds establish Asset Management Companies (AMCs) or Fund Houses, which collect investor cash, promote mutual funds, handle investments, and facilitate investor transactions.

 The expense ratio is the cost to the investor that the AMC levies for managing the best mutual funds in India.
 It varies from mutual fund to mutual fund and is not a set cost.
 The maximum expense ratio that can be charged based on the fund's total assets has been fixed by SEBI.

 Mutual funds are financial vehicles that combine capital from several individuals to buy various securities, including stocks, bonds, and other assets.
 Investors buy shares in the mutual fund, and the fund then invests the money in various assets picked by a skilled fund manager.
 The success of the underlying investments determines how well the mutual fund performs.

 Mutual funds are managed by reputable financial experts specializing in investment analysis and portfolio management, known as fund managers.
 According to the mutual fund investment objective, fund managers invest the money raised from investors in various financial assets, including stocks, bonds, and other assets.
 The fund managers are responsible for multiple tasks, including deciding on the best-performing mutual funds.

 With the help of mutual funds, individual investors may access a varied portfolio of assets, which can be expensive or impossible to do on their own.
 Mutual funds are also well-liked since they have the potential to provide larger returns than conventional savings accounts and because buying and selling them is relatively easy.